 Is funding available?

 Doctoral students are eligible to apply for a teaching or research assistantship as well as one departmental scholarship.

-Teaching assistantships are available for students with a minimum GPA of 3.3 and are awarded through the department.
+Teaching assistantships are available to students with a minimum GPA of 3.3 and are awarded by the department.
 Research assistantships are awarded by individual faculty.
-Contact the department to learn more about graduate assistantships on the Graduate School website.
+You can learn more about graduate assistantships on the Graduate School website.

 Students can also apply for The Turner Fellowship.
 Contact the department at firstname.lastname@example.org for application information.